edthedev/edthedev.github.io/blog/comics.md

 - The Punisher Ghost Rider becomes a herald of Galactus
 - The Punisher Ghost Rider Herald of Galactus time travels back in time to kidnap Thanos and raise him better.
 - The Punisher Ghost Rider Herald of Galactus time travels back in time to kidnap Thanos and raise him better results in the exact Thanos we already had - what a shock.
+- Doctor Octopus dates Peter Parker's Aunt May for awhile.
+- Doctor Octopus does a Freaky Friday with Peter Parker, becoming "The Superior Spider Man".
+He's much better at being Spider-Man than Peter was.
+- Spider-Man's clone who wants Peter's life back

+- Spider-Man's other clone who is really depressed